aboutcircles/circles-docs/docs/developer-docs/circles-avatars/group-avatars/getting-total-supply-of-group-tokens-available.md

 # Getting total supply of group tokens available

-This method retrieves the total amount of Circles associated with the avatar, which can be either Personal Circles or Group Circles, depending on the context in which it is called.
-This is useful for understanding the overall balance of Circles held by the avatar.
+This method retrieves the total amount of Circles associated with the avatar, which can be either Personal Circles or Group Circles, depending on the calling context.

 ```typescript
 getTotalSupply: () => Promise<bigint>;